Redcof/ints-jst/README.md

 # ints-jst v2.1.0
-The best.
-A javascript templating engine for HTML pages.
-A custom element has been used `<js-t>`.
+The best javascript library for dynamic HTML page generation.
+Mind the use of custom element `<js-t>`.

 ### Example
 ```html